 Violations of dishonesty, defrauding, swindling, obtaining by deception, deliberate perversion of the truth.
+The practice of taking someone else's work or ideas and passing them off as one's own; with or without an electronic device.

 - 1. Discipline student in accordance with the school's discipline plan. - 2.
 Notification of parents/guardians of discipline.